 Originally a posset was a hot British drink of thickened milk curdled with wine or ale, often spiced, which was popular and used as a cold and flu remedy.
 Over time, this has evolved and nowadays posset usually refers to a dessert made with thickened cream, similar in taste and style to a syllabub.
 The cooked cream is thickened (curdled) with the addition of citrus juice, most commonly lemon or lime.
 You can also make this dessert with orange juice.
 Last year I played around with the recipe making it with blood orange juice and loved the result.
 The blood orange gave the possets a pretty peach colour although the colour will vary depending on how red the blood oranges are.

 You can serve these blood orange possets on their own but, as with most creamy desserts, they are delicious served with a crisp biscuit.
-I served mine with orange and almond shortbreads (recipe coming soon).
+I served mine with these orange and almond shortbread biscuits.
 For a dinner party at home, they look pretty served in small glass dishes decorated with slices of blood oranges.
 But sometimes I serve them in little lidded pots as this way they are easy to transport.
 If blood oranges are not in season you can make them with regular oranges but I like to add a tablespoon of lemon juice to add a little extra flavour.

 This creamy orange flavoured dessert takes just minutes to make but allow at least 1 hour to chill.